14 Dinosaur Parks and Museums you need to visit in the UK Looking to visit…

-Get your ice skates, thick socks and scarves ready because you’re going skating in London.
-Due to the COVID-19 pandemic, several ice rinks in London were closed in Winter 2020.
-However, they’re now open for the 2021 Winter season.
+Want to go Ice Skating in London this winter? well Get your ice skates, thick socks and scarves ready because you’re going skating!
+Due to the COVID-19 pandemic, several ice rinks in London were closed in Winter 2021.
+However, they’re now open for the 2022 Winter season.

-Here are the best ice skating spots in London.
+Here are the best ice skating rinks in London…

 1. Hampton Court Palace

 Location: Hampton Ct Way, Molesey, East Molesey KT8 9AU